dart-lang/site-www/src/codelabs/iterables.md

 Elements of a `Map` can also be read as `Iterable` objects by using the map's `entries` or `values` property.

-## What is an Iterable?

-An `Iterable` is a collection of elements that can be accessed sequentially.

-In Dart, an `Iterable` is an abstract class, meaning that you can't instantiate it directly.
-However, you can create a new `Iterable` by creating a new `List` or `Set`.

 This example shows a `List` of `int`, which is also an `Iterable` of `int`: